Fear God Who Can Throw Us Into Hell?

-This verse is a puzzle because of what Jesus says next:
+This a puzzle because of what Jesus says next:

 Read Matthew 10:28 out of context and you’ll end up insecure and anxious.
 But read this verse in context and you’ll end up secure, encouraged, and confident of your Father’s great love.